 A surfing mecca, Lahinch is one of the best places in Ireland to go surfing.
 This colourful village just south of the Cliffs of Moher clings to the Atlantic along the Wild Atlantic Way, and is the perfect place to try your hand at surfing!

-What most people don’t realise is that what looks like solid ground might actually only be a few inches of feet thick, as erosion tends to carve out pieces in the cliff’s edges, and these pieces do occasionally break off.
+What most people don’t realise is that what looks like solid ground might actually only be a thin ledge jutting out over the Atlantic just a few inches of feet thick, and as erosion wears on the cliff’s edges, these pieces occasionally break off.
+Not only is this dangerous for humans nearby, but it is also bad for the cliffs.
 Staying back behind the fence is both for your own safety as well as the preservation of the Cliffs of Moher for generations to come.